 Conceiving After 35: Tips from a Fertility Specialist

-There has been a steady rise in the age of women during her first pregnancy.
-In fact, approximately 20 percent of women in the United States have their first baby after the age of 35.
+There has been a steady rise in the age of women during their first pregnancies.
+In fact, approximately 20 percent of women in the United States now have their first baby after the age of 35.
+However, after this age, fertility typically begins to decline, conception becomes more difficult, and miscarriage is more common.
 As a fertility specialist who had her first child at 38 years old, I often get asked about starting a family after the age of 35.
 Here’s what I tell my patients:

-Be proactive: Women shouldn’t wait until they are struggling to conceive to be informed about their fertility.
-I suggest a woman in her early 30s, regardless of her relationship status, see a reproductive endocrinologist for a reproductive health physical.
-At that appointment we would test her ovarian reserve, do an ultrasound of her uterus and ovaries, and discuss the current state of her fertility and future family planning.
-As with anything in life, the more information you have the better the decisions you can make.
+Women shouldn’t wait until they are struggling to conceive to become informed about their fertility.
+It is better to know what you’re up against before you even reach that stage in your life.
+I suggest that a woman in her early 30s, regardless of her relationship status, see a reproductive endocrinologist for a reproductive health physical.
+At that appointment, we would test her ovarian reserve, conduct an ultrasound of her uterus and ovaries, and discuss the current state of her fertility and how it will affect her future family planning.
+As with anything in life, the more information you have, the better the decisions you can make.